 Because data science is a repeatable, step-by-step process, it lends itself to automation.
-In fact, according to an upcoming commissioned study conducted by Forrester Consulting on behalf of RapidMiner, 77% of those surveys said that a platform that offered automated ML features would be either extremely value or very valuable to their organization.
+In fact, according to Accelerate Your Data-Drive Transformation, a commissioned study conducted by Forrester Consulting on behalf of RapidMiner, 77% of those surveyed said that a platform that offered automated ML features would be either extremely value or very valuable to their organization.

 Even if you have a team of data scientists at your disposal for model building and deployment, the time savings that come from automation make it a valuable addition to practically any business.

 Taking Data Science Automation Step-by-Step

 Getting started on a data science project can seem overwhelming, but there’s a clear set of steps you can take to ensure that you’re doing things the right way, the first time.
 In this post, we’ll look at how to automate your data science projects.

 If you’d like to read more generally about how to get a data science project started, check out our Human’s Guide to Machine Learning Projects.